 - Honors candidates must have their 20-minute programs approved by their department chairperson.
-Programs should be submitted to the department chair for approval early enough in the school year so as to be able to change pieces prior to the jury, if required.
+Programs should be submitted to the department chair for approval by November 15 so as to be able to change pieces prior to the jury, if required.
 Pieces which are too long and which will have “cuts” to shorten them, must also be approved by the chair.

-- The program must consist of several contrasting pieces (approved by the dept. Chair).
+- The program must be stylistically and technically balanced and varied (approved by the dept. Chair).

 - While the jury would prefer to hear pieces/movements in their entirety, for long pieces, the student and teacher may want to shorten a particular piece.
-A “false” cadence can be planed within the piece (the program should indicate “excerpt – beginning to letter E” for example).
+A “false” cadence can be planned within the piece (the program should indicate “excerpt – beginning to letter E” for example).
 The department chair should approve these cuts as well.
 Please submit original timings and an approximation of timing with cuts.